darkermango/Obsidian-Hider-snippet/README.md

 > ### Important‼️
-> This project has alot of HARDCODED code so if you have alot of plugins it may not hide everything, I will try to update this snippet to be less HARDCODED over time.
+> This snippet has alot of HARDCODED CSS so it may not hide everything for you, I will try to update this snippet to be less HARDCODED over time.